-MUHS offers a full range of food options through the Middlebury Food Service with the day-to-day operations managed by The Abbey Food Service Group.
+MUHS offers a variety of food options managed by The Abbey Food Service Group.

 All breakfast and lunch meals are created to meet or exceed the minimum Federal/State school food service guidelines.